 NWLC’s internship program provides students the opportunity to work on meaningful projects and to gain valuable hands-on experience.
-NWLC offers a year-round academic credit internship program and a summer internship program.
+Additional benefits of participating in the NWLC internship program include:

 Year-Round Academic Credit Internships:

-The Center’s Academic Credit internship program is a year-round program designed for students who are receiving academic credits from an accredited college or university.
+NWLC’s Academic Credit internship program is a year-round program designed for students who are receiving academic credits from an accredited college or university.
 Students participating in the program may or may not receive third-party remuneration for their participation an internship program.

 Summer Paid Internship Program: